WayScience/mitocheck_movies/README.md

 Movies are downloaded with Aspera using `download.py`.
 Note that the full dataset is > 20 TB so the number of plates to download should be specified by changing the `plate_subset` variable.
 Then illumination correction is performed with PyBaSiC and imageJ using either `process_single_movie.py` or `process_multiple_plates.py`.
 You can change the number of frames to include in the shortened video using the `frames` variable and you can control the image compression using the `down_factor` variable.
+Once processed, movies will appear with the same name and save path as the original movie but saved with the extension `.avi`.

 ## Aspera Downloader: